Links

 What happens with broken percent-encoding?

-The tool keeps the invalid segment visible and warns instead of silently corrupting the output.
+URL Decoder keeps the invalid segment visible and warns you instead of silently corrupting the output, so you can see exactly where the encoding is broken.

 Account